 There are two types of fraud that are factored into the fraud-to-sales ratio: criminal fraud and friendly fraud.

 Criminal fraud occurs when a fraudster uses a payment card or account information to make an unauthorized purchase.

 Friendly fraud happens when a customer makes a purchase and later disputes it with their bank — most likely because they forgot about the purchase or don’t recognize it on their bank statement.

 Unfortunately, it's difficult to know which type of fraud you’re dealing with because there isn’t a friendly fraud reason code — it's just fraud.
-If a cardholder claims a transaction is unauthorized, banks by law have to file a dispute.
-They can't tell the customer no just because they suspect friendly fraud.
+If a cardholder claims a transaction is unauthorized, banks will typically file a chargeback.
+They won't usually tell the customer no just because they suspect friendly fraud.
 Therefore, all fraud claims — valid and invalid — are included in the ratio.

 Why Does Your Fraud Ratio Matter?

 Each card brand sets its own fraud-to-sales ratio threshold or limit.
 And acquiring banks have to monitor merchants for thresholds violations — along with other risk metrics.

 That’s because card brands and banks want to know if your business poses a risk to theirs.
 They don't want to work with merchants that could potentially cause them to lose money or damage their reputation.
 So they monitor metrics to gauge risk levels.
 If your risk levels get too high, banks can close your accounts.